 This summarizes the Stochastic Oscillator components.
 Now, let’s examine a chart featuring Apple’s closing price data along with the Stochastic Oscillator calculated using a 14-day period for %K and a 3-day period for %D. This will facilitate a better grasp of the indicator and its practical application.

 The chart consists of two panels: the upper panel displays Apple’s closing price line plot, while the lower panel showcases the Stochastic Oscillator components.
-As a leading indicator, the Stochastic Oscillator cannot be plotted alongside the closing price due to substantial value differences.
-Therefore, it’s plotted separately (below the closing price).
+As a market edge oscillator and momentum indicator, the Stochastic Oscillator cannot be plotted alongside the closing price due to substantial value differences, so it’s plotted separately.

-The %K and %D lines are depicted in blue and orange respectively.
-Additionally, you’ll notice black dotted lines above and below the %K and %D lines – these are the Bands.
-These bands highlight overbought and oversold regions.
-A crossing of both %K and %D above the upper band indicates overbought conditions.
-Conversely, when both %K and %D cross below the lower band, oversold conditions are identified.
+The stochastic K and D lines are depicted in blue and orange respectively.
+Additionally, you’ll notice black dotted lines above and below these lines, representing the bands that highlight overbought and oversold regions.

 MACD